 With the closures of spas and salons due to Covid 19, there has definitely been an increase in interest for at home dermaplaning devices and other skincare tools and devices for a DIY facial at home.

-Just like most beauty and facial treatments, dermaplaning treatments started in dermatologists’ offices and medical spas, but now, with the help of an affordable array of skin care tools and beauty gadgets, you can do-it-yourself at home.
+Just like most beauty and facial treatments, dermaplaning treatments started in dermatologists’ offices and medical spas, but now, with the help of an affordable array of skin care tools and beauty devices, you can achieve professional results doing facials at home.

-Today, we’re going to talk you through the steps of how to do dermaplaning at home.
+Today, we’re going through the steps of how to do dermaplaning at home.

 It’s simple, quick, and, best of all, it’s easy enough to do anywhere and at any time.